Child Custody: Working For Your Child's Best Interests

 When children are involved in a divorce proceeding, it is important to always keep their best interests in mind when it comes to reaching an agreement on child custody.
 In fact, if parents are unable to reach an agreement, the court will attempt to decide what is in the child's best interest by using a number of different factors.
 Ideally, you and your soon to be ex will be able to put your personal differences aside and agree on a plan that everyone can live with.

 When it comes to child custody and visitation issues, I will take the time to listen to your goals and serve as an advisor who can help see beyond the emotions of your divorce or modification case.
-To schedule a free initial consultation, call my law office in McKinney at 972-529-5707
+To schedule an initial consultation, call my law office in McKinney at 972-529-5707

 Legal Custody Vs. Physical Custody